Data Specialist Jobs in USA with Visa Sponsorship

 What degree do I need to get H-1B sponsorship as a Data Specialist?

 A bachelor's degree in a quantitative or technical field is the baseline.
 Statistics, mathematics, computer science, information systems, and data science are the most defensible options.
 Degrees in business or economics can work if your coursework was heavily quantitative, but employers and immigration attorneys will want to verify the match.
-A misaligned degree is one of the most common reasons H-1B petitions for data roles get challenged.
+A misaligned degree is one of the most common reasons H-1B visa petitions for data roles get challenged.

 How common is H-1B sponsorship for Data Specialist jobs?